 We suggest you prepare to sit for the exam now.
-This announcement gives you plenty of time to get your application submitted to PMI and prepare to take the PMP Exam before the exam changes in December.
+This announcement gives you plenty of time to get your application submitted to PMI and prepare to take the PMP Exam before the exam changes.

 Invest your time wisely.
 Prepare for the PMP Exam with reliable, high-quality study resources.
 Take one of our award-winning PMP Exam Prep Boot Camps based on Andy Crowe’s popular book, The PMP Exam: How to Pass on Your First Try, 6th Edition.

 No, this exam is still based on the PMBOK® Guide Sixth Edition.
 Two factors lead to changes in the PMP Exam: (1) updates to the PMBOK® Guide, and (2) changes in the PMP Examination Content Outline.
 The PMP Examination Content Outline (ECO) only changes when PMI commissions a Role Delineation Study (RDS).
-The exam changes in December will be prompted by the recent RDS and 2019 ECO changes.
+These exam changes are the result of the recent RDS and 2019 ECO changes.

 Every 3 to 5 years, PMI conducts a Role Delineation Study (RDS) of current project managers.
 Other industries follow a similar approach – the organization that produces a standard (a body of knowledge) uses a RDS or Practice Analysis to ensure that the standard is aligned with day-to-day practice.
 In this case, PMI used a global practice analysis to focus on the roles of novice project manager, more experienced project manager, agile practitioner, and business analyst.
 Based on this research, PMI made changes to the PMP Examination Content Outline (ECO).
 At the end of June 2019, PMI released those changes to the ECO.